digitalocean-labs/terraform-vault-github-oidc/examples/json-files/README.md

 own repo bindings to Vault through modifying JSON files while allowing for security control (via CODEOWNERS or other PR approval) of changes, if necessary.

+Note that this method precludes effective use of [`vault_policy`](https://registry.terraform.io/providers/hashicorp/vault/latest/docs/resources/policy) resources to generate policy names.
+This method is most effective if policies are generated in a separate process and passed in as part of the rest of the JSON configuration.

 # Usage

 Dev teams create their own JSON files representing repos they own and wish to bind to a Vault role.